Debias your Large Multi-Modal Model at Test-Time via Non-Contrastive Visual Attribute Steering: Methodology

-In order to evaluate how open-ended LMM generations vary in response to images depicting people of different social attributes, we utilize images from three datasets which possess social attribute annotations: DA-COCO~\citep{chen2015microsoft,zhao2021captionbias}, SocialCounterfactuals~\cite{howard2024socialcounterfactuals}, and FACET~\cite{gustafson2023facet}.
+To evaluate how open-ended LMM generations vary in response to images depicting people of different social attributes, we utilize images from three datasets which possess social attribute annotations: SocialCounterfactuals~\cite{howard2024socialcounterfactuals}, DA-COCO~\citep{chen2015microsoft,zhao2021captionbias}, and FACET~\cite{gustafson2023facet}.
+We pair each dataset with our open-ended prompts to evaluate our approach.
 The SocialCounterfactuals dataset contains 171k synthetic images depicting people of various races, genders, and physical characteristics such as age and body type.
 Images are grouped into counterfactual sets, in which each image is highly similar in its depiction of a common subject (e.g., a doctor) while varying only according to intersectional social attributes (e.g., race \& gender).
-We use separate subsets of the SocialCounterfactuals dataset for constructing ablation directions and evaluating models for bias related to race, gender, age, and body type.
-The Demographic Annotations on COCO (DA-COCO) dataset contains 28k images of people with annotations for skin tone and gender, which we use for evaluating bias related to perceived race and gender.
-Finally, the FACET dataset contains 32,000 diverse, high-resolution images annotated by experts, covering 13 person attributes and 52 person classes.
-For our evaluation, we utilize the perceived age, race, and gender attribute labels.